weizhouUMICH/SAIGE/README.md

 The R package optparse is required to run this script

+### Notes for users before running jobs
+1. Since the SPA test always provides close to 0 p-values for variants with MAC < 3, please use at least minMAC = 3 to filter out the results
+2. When the query is used for bgen files, please make sure there is no duplicate SNP ids in the list

 ## UK Biobank GWAS Results

 The GWAS results for binary phenotypes in UK Biobank using SAIGE are currently available for public download at